cabarius/ToyBox/ToyBox/README.txt

     Search 'n Pick: 75 ways to view, add, remove blueprints plus a fun global teleportation feature Quest Resolution: 1
 Ver 1.2.5
-    Improved stability of fov (zoom multiplier) when you disable and renable the mod multiple times Added experimental slider to increase max FoV multiplier.
+    Added tweak to highlight scrolls that can be copied into your spell book (or recipes) Improved stability of fov (zoom multiplier) when you disable and renable the mod multiple times Added experimental slider to increase max FoV multiplier.
 This can cause perf issues in some maps Fixed out of range bug in dialog preview
+    Released experimental version of 1.2.5 with multiple classes per level turned on (please download the experimental file to try this out and file bugs here: https://github.com/cabarius/ToyBox/issues)
 Ver 1.2.4
     Added Field of View Multiplier to increase zoom range or even flip it (try a FoV Multiplier of 0.4) Fixed bug in buff duration multiplier